What Is Potential Energy?

 Potential energy is a form of stored energy – it is the energy possessed by a body at rest due to its position or size or shape.
 By doing work, forces act to increase and decrease the kinetic energy of objects within a system.
 If the kinetic energy that’s removed can be stored and recovered later, the stored energy is called potential energy (symbol U).

-Conservative force and its association with Potential energy
+Conservative force and Potential energy

 Potential energy is always associated with a particular force.
 Forces that allow kinetic energy to be stored and recovered later are called conservative forces, and conservative forces have potential energy associated with them.